chequeado/autofact/README.md

 The goal in this exercise is to use basic NLP techniques, in order to find patterns about what likely makes a sentence "fact checkable" and what doesn't.

 You will have to tweak and create custom rules awarding or penalizing sentences.

+***Resources***

+The PoS tagger uses the tags from the Penn Treebank Project.
+This is the list : https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html